Medicare Enrolled

 Summary

-Dr. Akle is a mixed practice specialist, with above-average Medicare volume (top 20% in TX), and high industry engagement (consulting-driven, top 0%), with 16 years of practice experience.
+Dr. Akle is a mixed practice specialist, with above-average Medicare volume (top 20% in TX), with consulting-driven industry engagement in the top 0% of TX peers, with 16 years of NPI registration.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →